Back to journal

 4. You cannot take three days off without something going sideways

-If the honest answer involves a list of things you'd need to brief people on first, decisions you'd need to pre-approve, fires you'd worry about, and a gnawing anxiety that would follow you the whole time, that's telling you something important.
+If the honest answer is 'probably fine,' your operational foundation is solid enough.
+If the honest answer involves a list of things to brief first, decisions to pre-approve, fires you'd worry about, and a gnawing anxiety that would follow you the whole time, that's telling you something important.

 5. You know what needs to change but you cannot get to it

 But you can never get to it.
 Because by the time you've dealt with everything that needs dealing with today, there's nothing left.
-No time, no energy, no capacity to work on the business instead of in it.
-So the list stays a list, the problems stay problems, and every week you tell yourself next week will be different.

 That gap, between knowing what needs to happen and actually making it happen, is exactly what a good 2IC closes.